Leo4815162342/dukascopy-node/packages/dukascopy-node/examples/with-cache/README.md

 ![dukascopy-node default cache folder](https://raw.githubusercontent.com/Leo4815162342/dukascopy-tools/docs/node_examples/packages/dukascopy-node/examples/with-cache/with-cache.png "dukascopy-node default cache folder")

-If you run the same code again, then you will notice that it's faster, since the data comes from your local disk rather then from network.
+If you run the same code again, then you will notice that it's faster, since the data comes from your local disk rather than from network.

 ---